roma-glushko/roma-glushko.github.io/content/blog/react-hooks/index.md

 makes it "persisted" magically across function's reruns/rerenders.

-The lifecycle methods that spread effects across multiple functions has been squeezed into one effect function that may have dependencies on a state.
+The lifecycle methods that spread effects across multiple functions have been squeezed into one effect function that may have dependencies on a state.

 Finally, the rendering part remains as simple and clear as it had been in the pure function components before.

 Overall these changes have made the `PokemonInfo` component cleaner and its structure is now more predictable and standard.
-That's a great sign that our component and [its intent](/blog/communicate-through-code/) is going to be well understood by other engineers.
+That's a great sign that our component and [its intent](/blog/communicate-through-code/) are going to be well understood by other engineers.

 ## Declarative vs Imperative

-It's not a coincidence I paid our attention to the new `PokemonInfo` structure.
+It's not a coincidence I paid your attention to the new `PokemonInfo` structure.
 If you compare it to the previous one, you may find out that it became more declarative.
-Previously, it was us who was deliberately changing internal state, invoking it in the right lifecycle event.
+Previously, it was us who was deliberately changing the internal state, invoking it in the right lifecycle event.
 Essentially, we were telling React how to do things for us.

 Hooks have shifted that paradigm to a more declarative one.